imajeet5/DSA-solved-problems/refrences/DataStructures/notes/tree.md

 #### Pre-Order Traversal

-This is another way to printing a tree.
-First print root then print it's children.
+This is another way to printing a tree. **First print root then print it's children**.
 Printing node and it's children's recursively.

 #### Post-Order Traversal

-This is opposite of the pre order traversal, it say first you print the children then you print the node/root.
+This is opposite of the pre order traversal, it say **first you print the children then you print the node/root**.

 ## Binary Tree